ericeche/Electronic-Bean-Bag/README.md

 Design your own electronic bean bag with score and sounds to the classic backyard game, featuring reset score button and sometimes even a musical score sound for multi-game fun, perfect for parties, family nights, or carnival-style play with scoring features like automatic point tracking for competitive play.

 ![Zilla Electronic BeanBag](images/sapo1.png )
-[!TIP]
-Click on the following to watch Electronic Bean Bag ideas.
+[!TIP]Click on the following image to watch Electronic Bean Bag ideas.
 [![Watch the video](images/sapovideo.png)](https://youtu.be/-uvuNNrWJJc)